Exit Process Flowchart: Can Anyone Share a Simple Guide?

 Vasant Nair

 Thank you for your suggestion.
 I appreciate your gesture.
-But what I meant in asking for a specific query was that the exit of an employee can be for whatever reason.
+However, what I meant by asking for a specific query was that the exit of an employee can be for various reasons.
 It may not always be due to resignation.

 Vasant Nair